Advisor Tools & FAQs

-A: Faculty advisers will consult with the Program Assistant(s) in their respective departments to identify those students who have been assigned to them as advisees.
+A: The easiest way to see who is assigned to you is to log in to Navigate.
+Faculty advisers can also consult with the Program Assistant(s) in their respective departments to identify those students who have been assigned to them as advisees.
 Individual departments and programs within Colleges have set guidelines for how advisees are to be assigned.

 Q: How do you change a major or minor?

-A: Students who wish to change a major or minor should stop by the Undergraduate Advising Resource Center in the Student Success Center Suite 202.
+A: Students who wish to change a major or minor should email firstname.lastname@example.org or call the UARC at (920) 424-1268.